6 Tips for surviving a PMDD crisis

 What’s a PMDD crisis?

 A PMDD crisis occurs during the premenstrual phase (or luteal phase) with the onset of psycho-behavioural and somatic symptoms related to the dysphoric disorder.
 In general, disappears with the arrival of menstruation.
-It usually lasts between one and two weeks, and its manifestation varies from person to person.
+It usually lasts one to two weeks, and its manifestation varies from person to person.
 For some women, some symptoms are more debilitating than others.
 It’s basically when the monster shows up at the door and enters the house uninvited!

 N.B.
 It is useless to try to hunt or ignore it (I tried many times); it will not go away until it has drained you mentally and physically and, anyway, NEVER before the arrival of the cycle.